Taiwan’s largest natural gas-fired combined-cycle power plant, Datan (also known as Tatan or Dah-Tarn power plant), is located in Taoyuan…

-The bridge roof is being installed with Sanyo HIT (Heterojunction with Intrinsic Thin layer) solar cells, which are formed of thin mono-crystalline silicon wafer and ultra-thin amorphous silicon layers.
+The bridge roof is installed with Sanyo HIT (Heterojunction with Intrinsic Thin layer) solar cells, which are formed of thin mono-crystalline silicon wafer and ultra-thin amorphous silicon layers.
 They do not have any moving parts so are noise free.

-It is also claimed the cells are 100% free of emissions.
+It is also claimed that the cells are 100% free of emissions.
 The modules are 1,580mm high, 798mm wide and 35mm deep and they weigh 15kg.
 Their dimensions enable them to occupy less space than the conventional crystalline silicon cells.

 The new design reduces the loss of electricity between the unit’s fingers and tabs, of which there are three.
 Anti-reflecting glass improves the generation of electricity in the morning and evening, reducing the waste of sunlight by controlling the scattering of the light.

 The UK solar market is among the top ten in the world.
 It has a total energy generation capacity of 759MW.
 The country aims to generate 15% of its total energy from renewable sources by 2020.

 In 2010, the UK Government introduced feed-in-tariff (FiT) to encourage households and businesses to generate renewable energy.
 Under the scheme, the government said it would pay 43p for every kilowatt-hour of renewable energy generated through solar PV panels, micro CHP (combined heat and power) systems or wind turbines.